Pintesting Bechamel Sauce with Anne Willan from Secrets from the La Varenne Kitchen

 Pintesting Rating - 5 Pins

-2 thoughts on “Pintesting Bechamel Sauce with Anne Willan from Secrets from the La Varenne Kitchen”
+2 responses to “Pintesting Bechamel Sauce with Anne Willan from Secrets from the La Varenne Kitchen”

 1. Oh, hooray!
 Hooray for you for getting to cook with someone you admire so much (it was pretty awesome, wasn’t it?!)
 And hooray for your gorgeous dairy-free bechamel and for that decadent sausage gravy!
 And one more hooray for 5 pins across the board!
 I’m so glad you participated, and I hope you get to join us for many future events, Anne! xoxo